 Increasingly, chatbots of businesses and organizations across the world pop up on our screens.
 You most likely have heard that they save staff time, and business resources, improve customer service, and sales go up.
 You are told that customers expect your business to be online 24/7 and to provide them with an instant digital self-service solution.
 Various reports and analyses point to this solution also.
 It looks like this is the right time for a chatbot for your business.
 However, the big question for many business owners is whether to develop an AI chatbot by themselves, hire a freelancer, or outsource the work to an expert provider.
 Let’s explore the pros and cons of each option.

 Creating a chatbot on your own sounds like a great idea.
-You register an account on one of the many do-it-yourself platforms, you start adding texts, pictures, links, files.
-There are enough guides and tutorials on Youtube and the overall internet, and there are at least a dozen or so good DIY chatbot platforms on the market right now with their own instructions too.
+You register an account on one of the many do-it-yourself platforms, you start adding texts, pictures, links, and files.
+There are enough guides and tutorials on Youtube and over the internet, and there are at least a dozen or so good DIY chatbot platforms on the market right now with their own instructions too.

 There are some tips to make sure the job will be well done.
 There is also a range of to-do tasks to go through.
 Have you determined what the chatbot will do?
 Have you selected the functionalities that will serve your business needs?
 Also, make sure to schedule in your calendar blocks of time to work continuously on the project and have a team member or, better, a team in charge of this project.